kdmc712/kdmc712/README.md

 - 👋 Hi, I’m The CEO Of Kurt Pty Ltd @kdmc712.
-- 👀 I’m interested in game development & social programming & engineering.
+- 👀 I’m interested in game development & web programming.
-- 🌱 I’m currently learning The Truth!
+- 🌱 I’m currently learning the truth💯
 - 💞️ I’m looking to collaborate on cryptocurrency,meditational practices, & real estate
 - 📫 How to reach me...